raspberrypilearning/image-identifier/en/step_4.md

 First, create a variable that stores the size of image, in pixels, that the model expects.
 Since it was trained on square images, you only need to store a single number — the width and height are the same.

-Below your `model` variable, add an `IMAGE_SIZE` variable and set it to 224.
+Near the end of `project.py` find the `update_picture` function.
+In the gap between the end of the `update_picture` function and the line after it (`button = PushButton…`), add a few blank lines for space (just to make it easier to read the code) and add an `IMAGE_SIZE` variable and set it to 224.
 Remember that for variables set by the programmer and not changed during the course of the program, we use uppercase names.

 ```python
 IMAGE_SIZE = 224